 - Place blueberries in a small bowl and sprinkle with 2 to 3 tablespoons of flour, stirring gently to coat.
 Set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl and a hand mixer), blend (on medium-high speed) sugar and butter for about 2 to 3 minutes or until fluffy.
-Add vanilla extract and yogurt and blend until combined.
+Add vanilla extract and Greek yogurt and blend until combined.

-- Reduce speed and add eggs, one at a time, blending about 30 seconds after each egg is added.
+- Reduce speed and add eggs, one at a time, blending for about 30 seconds after each egg is added.

 - Add reserved flour mixture, blending until just incorporated and there are no visible streaks of flour remaining.